fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 verveineJFileRef := MooseEasyUtility cloneGitHubRepo:
     'https://github.com/moosetechnology/VerveineJ'.
 ```

+> This will take some time, because of the parser is bigger.
+In Windows, you'll see the `cmd.exe` window stay up until the command is completed - it's normal.

 As before, the clone will be in your Pharo working directory, with a relative path of `tmp/MooseEasyRepos/moosetechnology__VerveineJ`.